2004 North Carolina Senate election: Detailed results

-Districts 1-25
+Districts 1–25

 District 1

-Incumbent Democratic President Pro Tempore Marc Basnight has represented the 1st district since 1985.
+Incumbent Democratic president pro tempore Marc Basnight has represented the 1st district since 1985.

 District 2

 Incumbent Democrat Scott Thomas has represented the 2nd district and its predecessors since 2001.

 District 3

 Incumbent Democrat Clark Jenkins has represented the 3rd district since 2003.

 District 4

-Incumbent Democrat Robert Holloman has represented the 4th district since 2003.
+Incumbent Democrat Robert Lee Holloman has represented the 4th district since 2003.

 District 5

 The new 5th district includes the homes of Incumbent Democrat turned Republican Tony Moore, who has represented the 5th district since 2003 and Incumbent Democrat John Kerr, who has represented the 7th district and its predecessors since 1993.
 Kerr defeated Moore in the general election.

 District 6

 Incumbent Democrat Cecil Hargett has represented the 6th district since 2003.
 Hargett lost re-election to Republican Harry Brown.

 District 7

 The new 7th district includes all of Franklin, Granville, Vance, and Warren Counties.
 Democrat Doug Berger won the open seat.